MylesJarvis/Lagrange/_posts/2020-04-01-Inspect & Adapt applies to remote working too.md

-# Inspecting & Adapting in a remote working  world

 ## *Government, along with the rest of the economy, has seen a huge, enforced, mindset shift.
 We're all learning how to make work, work.*

 ### Advice overload